-The Diploma, jointly organized with the IDPD, has been tailored for both students and professionals from International Organizations (intergovernmental and non-governmental).
+The Diploma, jointly organized with the IDPD, has been tailored for both students and professionals from International Organizations (intergovernmental and non-governmental) and Governments.
 The courses, held in English and French, cover theoretical and practical aspects of international humanitarian law, human rights and refugee law and will take place in part at the IDPD - University of Nice and in part at the Institute’s official seat of Villa Ormond in Sanremo.
 Teachings are available in both in-class and distance learning modalities.

 The in-class option will consist of a series of training modules/courses which have to be attended in both Sanremo and Nice.
 Training modules in Sanremo will provide practical notions of international humanitarian law and refugee law, while courses in Nice will focus on disarmament and non-proliferation, use of force and international security.
-Schedules of courses and training modules are available below.
+More information (in French) are available here.

-- Schedules of courses and training modules at the IIHL
+- Schedules of courses and training modules at the IIHL for 2016-2017

-- Schedules of courses and training modules at the IDPD
+- Schedules of courses and training modules at the IDPD for 2016-2017

 Two sessions of final examinations for the year 2016/17 (written test and oral interview) will be held at the IDPD in Nice on 18 September 2017 and 23 October 2017.